girip11/typescript_learning/programming_typescript_boris_cherny/5_classes_and_interfaces.md

 **NOTE** - `final` in Java - makes class nonextensible and a method nonoverridable.

-- When constructors are marked private, we cannot instantiate the class with `new` or extend the class.
+- When constructors are marked `private` in typescript, we cannot instantiate the class with `new` or extend the class.
+- We cannot extend because, the derived class is expected to call the `super` in its constructor, but since the parent class constructor is private, this wont be possible.

--Such classes then require static methods to instantiate them(since new is also prohibited).
+-Such classes then require static methods to instantiate them(since `new` is also prohibited).

 ```Typescript
 class MessageQueue {